Sunday, May 31, 2026

 The age-old question is if God is good, why is there so much pain.

-But maybe the answer is not what we usually think.
+But maybe that's the wrong question and the answer is not what we usually think.
 Maybe God allows pain to remain to humble us and help us see our need for Him, with the long-term goal of our spiritual advancement.

-While pain is ultimately the fruit of our rebellious distrust of God, He uses it.
+While pain is ultimately the fruit of our rebellious distrust of God, He still uses it for our good.
 If God could not bring good out of evil, evil would not exist.
 Christ's death would be the ultimate example of this profound paradox.

 Acts 2:23 "this Jesus, delivered up according to the definite plan and foreknowledge of Godyou crucified and killed by the hands of lawless men."